Stockbridge-Munsee Band of Mohican Indians Resource Guide

 What is our name?

 Our official name is Stockbridge-Munsee Community.
 We often call ourselves by variations of this such as Mohican Nation, or Stockbridge-Munsee Band of Mohicans.
 The original name of our people is Muhheaconneok or Muhheconeew, meaning “People of the Waters that are Never Still.”
 Over time, and Dutch and English contact, the traditional name became distorted and turned into variations such as Mahican or Mohican.
 Mohican is what we refer to ourselves as today.
 This should not be confused with Mohegan, a separate Tribal Nation.
-In addition to Mohican, we are also Munsee (Lenape).
-Munsee (Lenape) homelands are further south on the Hudson River Valley and Delaware River Valley.
-Munsee people are very closely related kin of Mohican people historically, and after the pressures of colonization many Munsee people joined together with Mohicans in Stockbridge.
+In addition to Mohican, we are also Munsee, one of the three bands of Lenape.
+Munsee-Lenape homelands are further south on the Hudson River Valley and Delaware River Valley.
+Lenape people are very closely related kin of Mohican people historically.
+There are various reverences to the kinship that Mohicans have with Lenape peoples.
+In 1776 during a council at Pittsburgh, a speech from Mohican delegates was recited referring to the Lenape as their grandfather.
+In 1809, Lenape are again referred to as grandfather by Mohican delegates in the formal invitation that was extended at the council in White River, Indiana.
+After the pressures of colonization many Lenape people joined together with Mohicans Stockbridge.
 Stockbridge itself is not a culture, it is a placename, a town in Massachusetts where we lived in the 1700s.

-In short, culturally, we are Mohican and Munsee people.
+Culturally, we are Mohican and Munsee-Lenape people.
 Politically, our Nation is called the Stockbridge-Munsee Community.

 What is our territory?